-- Spoiled Sweet: She has remarkably little idea what life outside the castle entails, as her perception of a "homestay" sounds more like a master-servant relationship and she ends up asking the twins to make fancy silverware to make her feel more comfortable as she makes preparations to live outside.
+- Sheltered Aristocrat: She has remarkably little idea what life outside the castle entails, as her perception of a "homestay" sounds more like a master-servant relationship and she ends up asking the twins to make fancy silverware to make her feel more comfortable as she makes preparations to live outside.

 Sophie's friend and alchemy teacher, who accompanies her in her travels.
 Although she was once a gifted alchemist, she's currently in an artificial body, and Sophie's goal is to find a way to finally restore her to human form.

 - Demoted to Extra: After featuring as the secondary protagonist in Sophie and being playable in the last two games, she shows up only as an NPC whose events are largely tied to Sophie (although she has a more prominent role in Lydie and Suelle's story than Liane, who receives similar treatment).

 - Humanity Ensues: It's apparently not easy readjusting to a human body after having been stuck in a doll body for too long, as she finds out the hard way; soon after becoming human again, she has to deal with problems such as motor skills and the fact that overeating will make her gain weight.

 - I Want My Beloved to Be Happy: She offers to part ways with Sophie so that Sophie can find her own happiness.
 Sophie is unimpressed.
 It's only when they both admit that they are each other's happiness that they make up.